 You cannot go around defining “mass tort” without defining “tort.”
 The law school definition of a tort is a “civil wrong,” committed by one person against another that results in injury.
 The most common tort that we as personal injury attorneys deal with is negligence.

-Mass torts happen when there are multiple plaintiffs who sustained an injury from the single tort of one or more defendants.
+Mass torts occur when multiple plaintiffs sustain an injury from the same tort committed by one or more defendants.
 Common mass tort claims involve lawsuits against manufacturers of consumer products or pharmaceuticals.
 In these scenarios, one product or one drug can harm multiple people.
 Mass torts allow these victims to consolidate their cases for efficiency and consistency.

 Mass Torts Have Advantages and Disadvantages